Carlosrincong/AWS-Solutions-Architect-Associate/VPC/README.md

 VPC is an isolated network that you create in the AWS Cloud, consist of: VPC name + CIDR + Region Every instance must live inside of a VPC

-- Default VPC - private network for AWS resources.
+- Default VPC: AWS Creates VPCs in every region by Default in the Default VPC.
+Each default Amazon VPC creates a public subnet within each Availability Zone within the supported Region.
 Any resource that you put inside the default VPC will be public and accessible by the internet.
-AWS Creates VPCs in every region by Default in the Default VPC
-- Custom VPCs is more secure and provide more granular access ti the internet
+- Custom VPCs is more secure and provide more granular access to the internet.
+This is a regional service.
+Amazon VPC must be explicitly defined when you create it; nothing is allowed in or out without explicit configuration.

 ## Subnets
 -   Subnets are used to provide high availability and connectivity options for your resources.
 Use a public subnet for resources that must be connected to the internet and a private subnet for resources that won't be connected to the internet.